Skip to content

 The $1 million ceiling (and what to do when your property sale is bigger)

-RBI caps NRO repatriation at $1 million per financial year.
+RBI caps repatriation at $1 million per financial year.
 Sold a ₹2.5 crore property?
 That's roughly $300K.
 Fine, fits under the limit.

 For amounts above $1M: apply for prior RBI approval.
 That means a written application to your bank's authorized dealer, with justification, tax clearance certificates, and patience.
 Takes 2-4 weeks.